weixsong/WaveGlow/README.md

 model parameters are in file params.py

 # Issues
+* tf.nn.conv2d() for dilated convolution did not convergence as expected in my experiments, so I changed the dilated convolution to implementation from [tensorflow-wavenet](https://github.com/ibab/tensorflow-wavenet).
+* Need to verify what's wrong in my usage of tf.nn.conv2d()
 * **tf.nn.conv2d()** for dilated convolution is not supported on tensorflow CPU implementation, so not easy to debug on CPU machine.